dev-academy-programme/computer-setup/windows-10-setup.md

 1. Install oh-my-zsh from inside the Windows Terminal
     - Enter this command into your terminal (note that it's one long line, even if it displays as two lines on the page where you're reading this): `sh -c "$(curl -fsSL https://raw.githubusercontent.com/ohmyzsh/ohmyzsh/master/tools/install.sh)"`
     - Restart the terminal and open an Ubuntu tab with the little plus button in the top left corner
+    - For the remainder of these instructions, and at the start of Bootcamp, when we say "terminal" we mean an Ubuntu tab like this, within the Windows Terminal application -- you'll know it's right if you can see the penguin!
+(During Bootcamp you'll also learn how to run a terminal within VS Code but please DON'T use that for these setup steps, and please don't use Git Bash for any Bootcamp work.)
-    - If the prompt in your terminal window is now a little arrow and a tilde (~), instead of "yourname@...", that's OK (you'll change it again in a later step)
+    - If the prompt in your terminal is now a little arrow and a tilde (~), instead of "yourname@...", that's OK (you'll change it again in a later step)
 1. Install VS Code if it isn't already installed
     - https://code.visualstudio.com/download
-1. In your Ubuntu terminal, open VS Code with `code .`
+1. In your terminal, open VS Code with `code .`
 1. Install the following VS Code extensions
     - ESLint
     - Remote - WSL